Multisets of finite intervals and a universal category of poset representations: Introduction

 \section{Introduction}

 The study of quiver representations involves the analysis of subcategories that are defined by natural closure operations; see for instance \cite{BK2004,IT2009,ONFR2015, ORT2015,Th2012}.
 It is an obvious task to count them when there are only finitely many.
 In this note we provide a systematic account for the quiver of type $A_n$ with linear orientation ($n\ge 1$).
 This may be formulated as a purely combinatorial problem.
 To this end we consider for any finite totally ordered set the category of multisets of intervals (Definition~\ref{de:intervals}).
+It has been known for a long time that Catalan combinatorics plays an important role \cite{Ga1981}.
+Beyond that we discuss some new phenomena.
+In particular, we clarify the role of large Schröder numbers; their relevance was noticed before by Enomoto \cite{En2021,En2022}, but also in \cite{CFR2013,Ro2021}.

-This is an abelian category which can be obtained from a universal construction.
+The category of multisets of intervals is an abelian category which can be obtained from a universal construction.
 In fact, we construct for any poset $P$ a universal functor $P\to \rep P$ into a finitely cocomplete category with a zero object (Proposition~\ref{pr:cocomplete}).
 When $P$ is finite the category $\rep P$ is actually a \emph{length category}, so an abelian category such that each object has a finite composition series.
 We note that the construction of $\rep P$ does not depend on the choice of any ring of coefficients.
 Thus $\rep P$ may be thought of as a \emph{universal category of poset representations}.
 It seems to be an interesting project to study properties of $P$ in terms of $\rep P$.
 A striking example is a recent result of Iyama and Marczinzik showing that a finite lattice $P$ is distributive if and only if $\rep P$ is the module category of an Auslander regular algebra \cite{IM2022}.
 We end this note by characterising the posets such that $\rep P$ is an abelian category (Proposition~\ref{pr:coherent}).
 Along the way we characterise the posets such that all objects in $\rep P$ are either noetherian or of finite length (Corollary~\ref{co:subobj}).